Los Angeles Lakers: 1946–1954: Beginnings and Minneapolis dynasty with George Mikan

 The franchise was founded in 1946 as the Detroit Gems and played in the National Basketball League (NBL) during the 1946–47 season where it finished last in the league with only 4 wins in 44 games.
 Though the team was scheduled to continue in the NBL the following season, its ownership, faced with high losses due to low attendance and lack of homecourt, decided on selling the team to Ben Berger and Morris Chalfen of Minnesota for $15,000.

 Minneapolis sportswriter Sid Hartman played a key, behind-the-scenes role in helping put together the deal and later the team.
 Inspired by Minnesota's nickname, "Land of 10,000 Lakes", the team rechristened themselves the Lakers.
 Hartman helped them hire John Kundla from College of St. Thomas to be their first head coach, meeting with him and selling him on the team.

 As the franchise had the worst record in the NBL the previous season, it got the first pick in the 1947 Professional Basketball League of America dispersal draft, which they used to select George Mikan.
 Led by Mikan, the Lakers had a solid roster, which also featured forward Jim Pollard and playmaker Herm Schaefer.
 In their first season, they led the league with a 43–17 record, later winning the NBL championship that season.

-Hall of Famer George Mikan (#99) led the Lakers franchise to their first five NBA championships.
-He is described by the NBA's official website as the "first superstar" in league history.